 });

-- [ ] Mobile layout functions properly in Gmail mobile app
+- Mobile layout holds up in the Gmail mobile app

-- [ ] File size is under 100KB for optimal deliverability
+- File size stays under 100KB for optimal deliverability and to avoid Gmail clipping

-Based on current email client market share, focus testing efforts on:
+Based on current market share, your testing time is best spent on:

 const EmailTester = require('email-testing-suite');